thatjsprof/Todo_app/README.md

 # Todo_app
 A little todo app built with vanilla javascript.
-I was bored so decided to create
+I was bored so decided to create something

 [Click here to view project](https://thatjsprof.github.io/Todo_app/)